 Division of Drinking Water and Environmental Management

 - Environmental Management Branch (EMB).
-EMB regulates medical waste generators, shellfish production and harvesting operations, and recreational health (swimming pools and ocean beaches); provides sanitary surveillance of state institutions; oversees radiological surveillance around federal facilities, the state's radon program, and the Medical Waste Management Program; and houses CDPH's Nuclear Emergency Response Program.
+EMB regulates medical waste generators, shellfish production and harvesting operations, and recreational health (swimming pools and ocean beaches); provides sanitary surveillance of state institutions; oversees the Registered Environmental Health Specialist program; oversees radiological surveillance around federal facilities, the state's radon program, and the Medical Waste Management Program; and houses CDPH's Nuclear Emergency Response Program.

-DDWEM has created four LISTSERVs to notify customers when the web site has been updated.
+DDWEM has created LISTSERVs to notify customers when webpages have been updated.
 Anyone can sign up to receive these notifications.
 Subscribing and unsubscribing are done by an automated system.
 To subscribe, send a blank email to one or more of the following email addresses.